 Marriage is hard work, and with half of them (if not more) ending in divorce, it’s easy to feel helpless when things start to go downhill within your union.
 According to the research of Dr. John Gottman (a.k.a “the guy that can predict divorce with over 90% accuracy”) your marriage is headed for dissolution when the four horsemen of the apocalypse are present: criticism, contempt, defensiveness and stonewalling.
 But just because you may have one or all of these aspects showing up in your relationship, does this mean that you should just give up on your vows?
 Also, what do you do if there’s been a case of infidelity or if your marriage is sexless?
 It’s difficult to decide whether you should stay or when to throw in the towel, especially under extreme circumstances.
-So, can a marriage be truly saved?
+So, how do you make a relationship last and can a marriage be truly saved?

 “Marriage is hard.
 It takes conscious effort, time and attention to keep it alive, and even when it’s been the brunt of challenging cycles or recurring painful patterns, a couple can learn the skills to not only survive, but thrive,” Joree Rose, MA, LMFT, tells Scary Mommy.

 Ahead, the expert answers to your most pressing marital questions.

 “When couples come to us ‘in trouble’, they’ve generally been in a negative cycle of criticism and withdrawal for a long time,” Adam M. King, MA, CLC, who operates relationship counseling services with his wife, Karissa J. King, MA, LMFT, tells Scary Mommy.
 “One partner constantly criticizes while the other tries to defend his or her own actions.
 Eventually, this leads the defending partner to withdraw and isolate.”